odosa-osifo/odosa-osifo.github.io/README.md

 Overall, this project showcases fundamental SQL skills including data retrieval, string manipulation, aggregation, filtering, and database management, which are essential for data analysts and data scientists working with relational databases.

 **Technology Used:** SQL server

+**Recommendations:**
+- Maintain clean, well-structured, and standardised datasets to improve the accuracy and efficiency of SQL analysis.
+- Use SQL-based reporting to monitor employee data and workplace safety metrics more consistently over time.
+- Focus safety improvement efforts on high-risk plants, departments, shifts, and incident types identified in the analysis.
+- Implement regular automated reports to support faster decision-making and operational monitoring.

 # Project 3